 Cybercriminals are willing to pay good money for stolen data, making the Dark Web a huge target for illegal activity and giving people easy access to commit ID and credit card fraud through the untraceable internet.

-Our solution enables you to see whether your customers’ data is for sale on The Dark Web, and which data is at risk.
+Our solution, Fraud Web, enables you to see whether your customers’ data is for sale on The Dark Web, and which data is at risk.
 This means that you can identify whether a criminal could potentially access your customer’s data and know if your customer has fallen victim to ID fraud.

-With The Dark Web software solution, you will receive high, medium, and low risk alerts surrounding the likelihood of ID theft so that you can quickly and efficiently identify fraud and alert your customers.
+With Fraud Web, you will receive high, medium, and low risk alerts surrounding the likelihood of ID theft so that you can quickly and efficiently identify fraud and alert your customers.

 The average cost of a single stolen data record for any business is $154.